-The image above is of a Tawney Frogmouth, scanned from a film image.
+The image above is of a couple of pelicans captured from a kayak.

 I have had several queries about my web site design, how it is constructed and arranged.